Why measuring behavior is awesome (+3 examples to prove it)

 While most conferences focus on a specific scientific area, this conference tries to create bridges between disciplines by bringing together people who may otherwise be unlikely to meet each other, with measuring behavior as the binding factor.

 Meeting researchers from other disciplines teaches you to combine different perspectives and establish links as a way of analyzing problems.
-During the upcoming Measuring Behavior conference in Krakow, Poland (18-20 May 2022), you’ll see dozens of examples on measuring a multitude of behaviors.
+During the upcoming Measuring Behavior conference in Aberdeen, Scotland (15-17 May 2024), you’ll see dozens of examples on measuring a multitude of behaviors.
 This could be shopper behavior at airports, cows in a stall, drivers in vehicles, and players on the field and online.
 Measuring Behavior includes discussion on observing all of those behaviors, and more, from both humans and animals.

 Reference